+My career at the Brainerd Dispatch began May 11, 1999 after graduating from North Dakota State University.
 My areas of emphasis includes local high school sports, Central Lakes College, the lakes area golf mecca and once a year I dabble in the NHRA when the Lucas Oil Nationals come to Brainerd International Raceway.

 - Member for